bobsmithliu/REINA/README.md

 ## Future

 As this bot's main relying library: discord.py, is no longer maintained, this bot will **no longer implement new features** until a new library is found.

+### 2021/11/03 Update

+As the situation continues to deteriorate, this bot will cease development immediately after this commit and will be archived.
+Heroku depolyment will be shut down too.